mbridak/augratin/README.md

 ## Recent changes

 - [23-5-18] Fix crashes related to if flrig running w/ no radio, or flrig closes.
 Add dialog message window to initial startup if CAT control failed.
 For some reason I was missing the 17m band.
+Added back band selector for those who have CAT.
 - [23-5-17] Reworked bandmap display.
 Spots with QRT in comment are now muted.
 Center bandmap on RX freq when changing vfo or zooming display.
 Provided Non CAT control users to change bands.
 - [23-5-15] Start big code changes to impliment better bandmap.
 - [23-3-28] Merged in changes from @barryshaffer KK7JXG to add support for Omnirig on windows.